frostedbrowser/frosted/README.md

 # FilterBrowser
-filterbrowser is a proxy from scramjet (the sucessor to ultraviolet / uv) that is basically a browser but worse
+filterbrowser is a proxy from scramjet (the sucessor to uv) that is basically a browser but worse

 # Main Features
 - Open in Blob